 *What form of payments do you accept?
-Cash of course, but we are happy to take personal checks (with 7 day hold--sorry, I've been burned before), cashier's check or money order. it’s less than 7 days to pick-up, then it needs to be a method other than personal check.
+Cash of course, but we are happy to take personal checks (with 7 day hold--sorry, I've been burned before), cashier's check or money order. it’s less than 7 days to pick-up, then it needs to be a method other than personal check please.

 *Do you offer a written health guarantee?
 Yes we do.
 We are responsible for bringing these pups into the world and we will take responsibility for their genetic health as well.
 The parents have been x-rayed for genetic defects, and for those over two years old, most of those x-rays have been submitted to O.F.A. and received their certification.
 But our vet told us that if we breed long enough, we are going to see defects show up eventually as they exist in every line... even those that are so very careful in breeding only the best.
 A spaniel breeder once said, "I defy any two parents to produce 8 to 12 children all the same that are perfectly healthy and none have allergies, need glasses, braces etc." I guess it's the same with dogs.
 Even so, we want to be a responsible breeder, so we guarantee our pups are free from hip and elbow defects for 26 months (2 months longer than most breeders.)
 More details are available on the health guarantee.

 *Are your dogs hips and elbows cleared?
 Absolutely!
 As mentioned above, all potential parents are x-rayed for hip dysplasia and bad elbows before they are ever bred.
-However, those x rays can not be submitted to O.F.A. before their second birthday.
-Some get submitted to OFA for their rating, but even the preliminary x rays are read by professionals.
-We only breed those dogs who hips are either GOOD or EXCELLENT, unlike some breeders who also breed FAIR ... because "Hey, at least they're not POOR".
+However, those x-rays can not be submitted to O.F.A. before their second birthday.
+Some get submitted to OFA for their rating, but even the preliminary x-rays are read by professionals.
+We only breed those dogs who hips appear to be either GOOD or EXCELLENT, unlike some breeders who also breed FAIR ... because "Hey, at least they're not POOR".

 *Do you ship puppies to other parts of the country/world?
 No, I'm sorry.
 Not unless we can figure out a way to have them fly on someones lap and not be shipped as cargo, otherwise, it's not going to happen.
-Though I haven't done it yet, I may make an exception for a started pup because they are older and will feel secure in their crate with their familiar bed and toys.
-I just need to learn more about how they are shipped.
+I have make an exception for started pups because they older and will feel secure in their crate with their familiar bed and toys.
+Please don't ask if I will ship a young pup.